Ashmel History, Family Crest & Coats of Arms

 The ancient history of the Ashmel name begins with the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the family resided in the settlement of Aspinwall, which was in the parish of Aughton in Lancashire county.
 The name Aspinwall literally means the aspen-well, referring to a well near a grove of aspen trees.

 The surname Ashmel was first found in Lancashire where they held a family seat for many centuries, and where, at an early time, probably well before the Norman Conquest of England in 1066, they founded the town of Aspinall in that county.

 Early History of the Ashmel family

-Another 213 words (15 lines of text) covering the years 1923, 1648, 1662 and 1732 are included under the topic Early Ashmel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ashmel research.
+Another 107 words (8 lines of text) covering the years 1923, 1648, 1662, 1662 and 1732 are included under the topic Early Ashmel History in all our PDF Extended History products and printed products wherever possible.

 Ashmel Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Ashmel include Aspinal, Aspinall, Aspinwall, Aspinwal, Aspinshaw, Aschmell, Ashmell, Asmall, Espinall, Espinwall, Espinshaw and many more.

 Early Notables of the Ashmel family (pre 1700)